RuipingWang06/Legacy_MES_Arista_DPPM/docs/01_background.md

 **Limitations:**

 - Manual SN-based queries — not suitable for date-based reporting.
-- Inconsistent join logic and lack of standardized foreign keys hinder automation.
+- Inconsistent join logic and lack of standardized foreign keys.

 #### 🔹 FailedQty (Failure/Rework Data)

 - Accessed through an **API** based on `analysisStartDate` and other parameters.
 - Only includes **failures involving component replacement**.
-- Does **not support filtering by rework date**, limiting data completeness.
+- Does **not support filtering by rework date**.

 ---